Poetics of Refusal

 Skylight Room (9100), CUNY Graduate Center.
 Free and open to all.
 Please register to attend.

-Each thinker will read from their work, followed by a moderated discussion.
-Together, we will think through the newest surge of attacks on the arts, concurrent capitulation of art institutions to conservative demands, and the ongoing tensions between art as a liberatory cultural front and as liberal assimilation.
+Each thinker read from their work, followed by a moderated discussion.
 Ultimately, these thinkers help us see the horizon of art-making beyond dominant institutions of aesthetic capture in their own practices and scholarly research.
-This event will be moderated by Rebecca Teich.
+This event was moderated by Rebecca Teich.

 Participants